- Dizzy heights

 Day 6 Vila Baleira

-Enjoy a day at leisure and perhaps stroll along the beach into sleepy Vila Baleira, the island's main hub which is just a few kilometres away.
+Enjoy a day at leisure and perhaps stroll along the beach into sleepy Vila Baleira, the island's main hub which is just four kilometres away.
 Here you can experience the slow pace of life in the main square, Largo do Pelourinho, which is actually shaped like a triangle.
 Attractions include the church of Nossa Senhora da Pledale, the town hall, Infante Gardens and Christopher Columbus Museum which is purportedly set in the casa he shared with his wife, Filipa Moniz, the daughter of the island's founder.
 B, L, D

 Day 7 Porto Santo island tour

 In contrast to Madeira's green mountains, Porto Santo is a ‘golden island’, so called for its beach and parched interior.
 Set off on a half-day tour to discover the key sights, beginning with a visit to the often-deserted Ponta de Calheta, which marks the south-west tip of the island and where the beach abruptly ends.
 From here you can view the pretty Morenos viewpoint which is framed by conifers, olives and dragon trees, the latter of which once dotted the island and are now being reintroduced.
 Continue to Picos de Ana Ferreira where the island's volcanic origins are laid bare.
 Here you can ponder slender rock columns which are known locally as ‘the Piano’.
 Afterwards visit the ruined Pico do Castelo, a 16th-century fort built to defend against marauding pirates.
 Continue to Camacha's Museum of Cardina which is full of island curiosities and where you enjoy a wine tasting.
 Round off the trip with a visit to the Portelo viewpoint where you can admire three traditional windmills and panoramic views of the south coast of the island.
 B, L, D